This School Year, Experience an Enrichment Program with Us that’s Out of this World!

 Explorers LARPing Club Spring 2023 Starts January 5 and ends May 5 with our Knighting/Awards Ceremony.
 Ditch Battling, Weapons Making & Crafts, Live Action Role Playing, Narrative Role Playing, Acting Games near Uintah and 19th Street in Colorado Springs, CO.

 EDUCATIONAL AND FUN!
 Make new friends!
 Medieval Fantasy so learn about that time period in a fun, relaxed way.
 Improvisational drama practice.
 Immersive Learning.
 Improves mental wellbeing and academic performance especially in writing!

 For kids age 11-17.
 We’re limited to 20 participants so be ready to sign up when registration opens.

-All times except medieval feast and awards ceremony 1:30-4:30 pm.
-Most classes are the 1st and 3rd Thursdays of the month and the intervening Saturdays are the LARPing events.
-September is different because the program starts the Thursday after Labor Day.
+All times except awards ceremony 1:30-4:30 pm.
+Classes are the 1st and 3rd Thursdays of the month and the intervening Saturdays are the LARPing events.

 Get involved in active game playing and building friendships!